RobinKumar5986/wwwhisper/README.md

 Finally, the admin application allows to easily grant and revoke access and to check who can access what.
-It also helps to compose invitations emails to allowed users:
+It also helps to compose invitation emails to allowed users:

 ![Admin](https://raw.github.com/wrr/www/master/mixedbit.org/wwwhisper_screens/admin.png)

-All the site admins need to do, is to specify emails of allowed users.
+The admin users need to only specify emails of people allowed to access a given location.
 There is no need to create, distribute and manage passwords.
-Also, unlike in cases of URL encoded credentials, URLs of protected sites to not need to be kept private.
-If someone discovers such URL, he won't be able to access the resource without authenticating with an allowed email.
+Also, unlike in case of URL encoded credentials, URLs of protected resources to not need to be kept private.
+If someone discovers such URL, he won't be able to access the resource without proving ownership of an allowed email.

 Technical details
 -----------------

-wwwhisper is a service implemented in Django that runs along nginx and that enables following actions:
+wwwhisper is a service implemented in Django that runs along nginx.
+The service utilizes nginx auth-request module created by Maxim Dounin.

-1. Authentication and authorization: login a user, get an email of the currently logged in user, logout the user, check if the user is authorized to access a given location.

-2. Admin operations: add/remove a user with a given email, grant a user access to a given path, revoke access, allow not-authenticated access to a given path.

-wwwhisper utilizes auth-request nginx module created by Maxim Dounin.
 The module allows to specify which locations require authorization.
 Each time a request is made to a protected location, the auth-request module sends a sub-request to the wwwhisper process to determine if the original request should be allowed.
 The sub-request carries a path and all headers of the original request (including cookies).  wwwhisper responds to the sub-request in one of three possible ways:

 1. If a user is not authenticated (authentication cookie not set or invalid), HTTP status code 401 is returned.
 HTTP server intercepts